Give our X-ray and laser guns a shot for your scrap processing

 The Best Choice for Scrap Sorting & Alloy Analysis

 - The X-550 performs great on turnings, stainless and high-temps, just like other high-performing X-ray guns.
 No compromises.
+And handles low residual material for lucrative upgrades.

 - The X-550 outperforms any other X-ray gun on aluminum alloys – check out our Aluminum App!
 Start sorting your aluminum alloys as fast as your stainless and high temps.